jimbobbennett/worlds-worst-api/README.md

 Or by running this inside the provided dev container.
 In the dev container, the dependencies are already installed.

+This API creates a SQLite database called `tickets.db` to store user and ticket data.

 ## All the API worst practices...

 This API has all the following worst practices: